The Official Name Explanations Thread

 That's why translating ケフラ (Kyabe) as "Cabba" doesn't work.
 You can't pronounce "ba" like "ラ" (be).
 As I said before, the Japanese language revolves around sounds.
 When you romanize hiragana and katakana, you have to be able to convert your romanization back to the same hiragana/katakana.
 That's what would make an accurate romanization.
 Anyone on Kanzenshuu who tells you otherwise is delusional.

-tl;dr It's Cabbe or Cabbeh, not Cabba.
+tl;dr It's Cabbe, not Cabba.

 Last edited: